Wooden geometric structure with triangular supports in an industrial workshop setting.

 A frame is a load-bearing structural system composed of interconnected elements—typically columns, beams, and joints—that support a building and transfer loads to the ground.

-Based on the availability of the materials in the workshop and aesthetics, we chose the dimension of the wood strip of 45x45x3000mm.
+Based on the availability of the materials in the workshop and aesthetics, we chose the dimension of the pine wood strip of 45x45x3000mm.

 Joints Exploration